pmeaney/payloadcms-052225blue/docs-and-extras/PayloadCMS/PayloadCMS-Collection-Migration-Guide.md

 1. **Commit and push** your changes to trigger CI/CD deployment
 2. **Wait for deployment** to complete

-## Step 4: Handle Production Database Migration
+## Step 4: Handle Production Database Migration on Remote Server

-After deployment, the admin panel will likely show an error because the database schema hasn't been updated yet.
+After deployment, the live site's admin panel at `yourSite.com/admin` will likely show an error because the database schema hasn't been updated yet.

 ### Troubleshooting Steps